Rookout/docs/docs/go-container-tutorial.md

 ### 3. Embed the Full GoSDK During Deployment
 After obtaining the credentials for our private repository, follow these instructions:
-1. Get the ARTIFACTORY_CREDS build argument in your Dockerfile:
+1. Get the ARTIFACTORY_CREDS build-argument in your Dockerfile:
 ```docker
 ARG ARTIFACTORY_CREDS
 ```